Dear Weary Friend, what can I tell you about us?

 My anxiety level was through the roof.

-At one point, we had placed every medicine bottle in a container on the highest shelf in our master bedroom closet.
-He wasn’t alone for more than two minutes, when I found every pill bottle (child-proofed containers) had been opened and dumped all over the closet floor.
+At one point, we had hidden a container of over-the-counter medicines on the highest shelf in our master bedroom closet.
+He wasn’t alone for more than two minutes when I found every pill bottle (child-proofed containers) had been opened and dumped all over the closet floor.
 My heart nearly stopped when I began counting the pills (Advil & such) to make sure he hadn’t swallowed them.

 As his frustration level and inability to self-regulate increased, so did the dangerous and thrill-seeking behavior that nearly sent me to the ER for a potential heart attack.